O-T-O-Z/OldMaid/docs/model.md

 but the cards are not discarded, then that world is not legal.
 Hence, the agent can infer that the other player does not have two Queens.
 Moreover, whenever a set of cards is discarded, the legal worlds are updated to exclude those cards from the hands of the players.
-By these means, discarding cards is implemented as a public announcement.
+By these means, discarding cards is implemented as a public announcement[^2].

-<span style="color:red"> *TODO: public announcement* (maybe move this separately in a
+When an agent announces what pair of cards is discarded, which is always truthful, the Kripke model is updated to exclude those cards from the hands of the players.
-subsection about updating the model worlds) </span>
+Moreover, the other agents can infer that the agent who discarded the cards does not have that type of card in their hand in some cases.
+For instance, consider a game state where Player 1 draws a card from Player 2, and the other players do not have any knowledge about the cards in the hands of Player 1 and Player 2.
+If Player 1 discards a pair of cards, then the other players now know that neither Player 1 nor Player 2 have that card type in their hands.

 We define two types of knowledge that different agents can use, namely: basic logical knowledge,
 and epistemic knowledge.
 The basic logical knowledge is the knowledge that can be inferred